Documenting your disability

 tomtrues@nwciowa.edu

 Reasonable accommodations are individually determined and based not only on documentation but also on information gained from an interview with the student requesting accommodations.
-Northwestern’s learning disability service provider will examine the functional impact of your disability within the context of the accommodations requested.
-There is also an Americans with Disabilities Act (ADA) statement on each class syllabus so students know how to gain access to accommodations.
+Northwestern’s accessibility specialist will examine the functional impact of your disability within the context of the accommodations requested.